-All residents must sign out and provide necessary contact information before leaving the residence hall overnight.
-Residents are not permitted to sign out overnight to the residence of a member of the opposite sex, unless it is part of an approved college trip with an institutional representative (see page 63).
+First year residents under the age of 20 must sign out and provide necessary contact information before leaving the residence hall overnight.
+Residents over the age of 20 with no curfew are encouraged to sign out overnight and/or to let a residence life staff member know when they will be out of the building overnight, especially for an extended period of time.
+This allows the staff to contact the resident in case of emergency.
+Residents are not permitted to sign out overnight to the residence of a member of the opposite sex or anyone with whom the resident is romantically involved, unless it is part of an approved college trip with an institutional representative (see Institutional Representative section).